CityScope/CS_Brix/docs/_sources/tutorial.rst.txt

 Let's get to it.
 First, what table are you building for?
 If you don't have a specific table, that is totally okay and you can create one `here <https://cityscope.media.mit.edu/CS_cityscopeJS/>`_.
 Note: by the time you read this, CityScope might pose some limitations on new projects (``tables``).
 Please follow instructions in the link above.
 For this tutorial, we crated one called ``dungeonmaster``.

+After creating a table, open the frond end given by the tool and edit the table at least once.
+Change some blocks, and push those changes to CityIO.

 An indicator will basically take in data, and produce a result.
 Each new indicator is built as an subclass of the :class:`brix.Indicator` class provided in this library.
 Make sure you define three functions: :func:`brix.Indicator.setup`, :func:`brix.Indicator.load_module`, and :func:`brix.Indicator.return_indicator`.
 Here's a barebones example of an indicator:

 ::